leafsphp/docs/src/docs/utils/testing.md

 :::

-Once installed, Alchemy automatically set up testing using the [Pest PHP Framework](https://pestphp.com/).
-It will generate a `tests` directory in your project root with example tests to get you started.
-Alchemy will also add a `tests.yml` file in your project root to configure where Pest looks for tests and how it should run them.
-You can then run your tests using the Leaf CLI:
+Once installed, Alchemy will automatically set up an `alchemy.yml` file in your project's root along with some dummy tests in a `tests` directory using [Pest PHP Framework](https://pestphp.com/).
+Alchemy will also add a `test` and `lint` command to your project's `composer.json` file.

+You should be able to run the dummy tests by running the following command:

 ::: code-group